wenkeyang/coppersmith/USERGUIDE.markdown

 methods on the standard collections, and the same methods are available on the `FeatureSetBuilder`.

-The following example only generates IMDb path features for movies where IMDb URL is defined (ie, not `None`).
-Notice how even though the `Movie.imdbUrl` type is `Option[String]`, there is no need to unwrap the option in the select clause as it has already been extracted as part of matching against `Some` in the `collect`.
+The following example only generates release year features for movies where release date is defined (ie, not `None`), and in a valid format.
+Notice how even though the `Movie.safeReleaseDate` type is `Option[Datestamp]`, there is no need to unwrap the option in the select clause as it has already been extracted as part of matching against `Some` in the `collect`.

 ```scala